x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-internet-mail-flow-through-an-edge-transport-server-without-using-edgesync-exchange-2013-help.md

 - **Smart host authentication method**: Basic authentication over TLS.

 - **Smart host authentication credentials**: Credentials for the user account on the Edge Transport server.
-You first need to save the user name and password in a temporary variable, because the **New-SendConnector** cmdlet will not accept user credentials in plain text.
+You first need to save the username and password in a temporary variable, because the **New-SendConnector** cmdlet will not accept user credentials in plain text.

 To create a Send connector configured to send outgoing messages to the Edge Transport server, run the following commands.